Creative Photography Project: 9 Different Photos of the Same Object

 #5 Create Different Arrangements

-So far you’ve explored some typical photographic elements.
-Light, point of view, and background.
-Let’s move on to what you can do with the object itself.
+So far, you’ve explored some essential photographic elements—light, point of view, and background.
+Now, let’s shift focus to what you can do with the object itself.

 I opened up the bag and spread the meringues out on the countertop.
 By including the bag it becomes the kind of photo you’d find in a cookbook.
 It’s an illustrative photo that mostly conveys a mood.
 The same is true for the photo of the meringues in the blue bowl.